Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 .

-### Link your image to one of your image trigger POIs:
+### 3. Link your trigger image to one of your image trigger POIs:

 Do you remember the URL for your [asset bundle in ARpoise](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/CreatingAssetBundles.md#-hidden-histories)?
 It has this form, whereby "ExampleArtist" contains your own account name: **hiddenhistoriesjtown.org/artists/ExampleArtist/AssetBundles/hh_examples.ace**

 The URL for a trigger image is almost the same:
-Example: **hiddenhistoriesjtown.org/artists/ExampleArtist/TI/wind-kanji.jpg**
+**hiddenhistoriesjtown.org/artists/ExampleArtist/TI/wind-kanji.jpg**

 - Replace "AssetBundles" with "TI".
 - Replace the asset bundle file name with the name of your image.
+Don't forget the file type: .jpg or .png
-- Try it in a web browser and see if you get the image you uploaded.
+- Paste the URL into a web browser and see if you get the image you uploaded.

+Now create a new POI, so you preserve the existing POIs as a reference:
+- Copy all the other fields, including the Prefab name and URL, from one of the other POIs.
+- Test it to make sure it works.
-- Create a new POI, copy all the other fields exactly but paste your trigger image URL into the **URL for trigger image** field, and test your image trigger layer to make sure it works.
+- Then paste your trigger image URL into the **URL for trigger image** field, and test your image trigger layer to make sure it works with your own image.
-- If it doesn't, compare the new POI line by line with your original example POI to find the error.
+- If it doesn't, re-read the section above on best practices for trigger images, or ask the sys admin for help!

 .